Mode of StudyPart-time by distance learning

 Courses that start in March have the same amount of teaching as September-start courses, but they normally run over a longer time period.

-If you start in March, your course will run for 16 months, beginning in March and ending in the summer of the following year.
-There are breaks at Christmas, Easter and in the summer.
+If you start in March, your course will run for 12 months with breaks in the summer.
 In the last few months you’ll be writing your project / dissertation.

 Supporting your learning

 Your personal tutor helps you make the transition to postgraduate study and gives you academic and personal support throughout your Master's.

 As well as regular scheduled meetings with your personal tutor, they're also available at set times during the week if you want to chat with them about anything that can't wait until your next meeting.